-“What’re you insinuating, smart guy…that I’m some kind of crooked shyster dealing in hot merchandise or something,” the broker spitting out his cigarette holder, flipping his off-gray toupee.
+“What’re you insinuating, smart guy…that I’m some kind of Rod Steiger shyster dealing in hot merchandise,” the broker spitting out his cigarette holder, flipping his off-gray toupee.
 “Go take a shave…we’ll see what you have to say in 30 days…”

 “Get ’em behind you…”

 “Waddn’t there, didn’t do it!”

 “Shaddup, chico, behind you, I said.”

 Clocks were running, time was fleeting, and my wheels within wheels weren’t turning fast enough to keep up.
 I sure as hell wasn’t keen on hanging along Sixth and Market Streets.
 Although I did windowshop the pawn storefronts a bit further for pocket watch sightings, spotting a fobbed Bulova or two, but nothing else even close.
 Any further toward Mission Street, and I risked sinking into more ground glass and reptilian discharges, if not succumbing outright to the fumes.
 So I turned up Jessie Street, one of those clogged mid-veins splitting the block between main downtown arteries.